Mastercard/mastercard-idservice-rp-reference-app/README.md

 ### Authorization <a name="authorization"></a>
 The `com.mastercard.dis.mids.reference.config` package will provide you API client.
 This class will take care of adding the correct `Authorization` header before sending the request.

-### Request Examples <a name="request-examples"></a>
-You can change the default input passed to APIs, modify values in following file:
-* `com.mastercard.dis.mids.reference.constants.Constants`

 ### Recommendation <a name="recommendation"></a>
 It is recommended to create an instance of `ApiClient` per thread in a multithreaded environment to avoid any potential issues.

 ## Support <a name="support"></a>
-If you would like further information, please send an email to ` MC_ID@mastercard.com`
+If you would like further information, please send an email to `apisupport@mastercard.com`
 - For information regarding licensing, refer to the [LICENSE](LICENSE.md).
 - For copyright information, refer to the [COPYRIGHT](COPYRIGHT.md).
 - For instructions on how to contribute to this project, refer to the [CONTRIBUTING](CONTRIBUTING.md).